Fermentation CO₂ Production Calculator

 Enter the batch volume in liters.
 Enter the starting sugar concentration in grams per liter (typical ranges: beer 60–150 g/L, wine 200–250 g/L, kombucha 100–120 g/L).
 Select your fermentation type; if not listed, choose custom and specify the conversion efficiency (the percentage of sugar that becomes ethanol and CO₂ rather than other products or remaining sugar).
 Enter the fermentation temperature; this is primarily used for informational context, as the total CO₂ is dominated by sugar content, not temperature.
 The calculator estimates total CO₂ production in grams and liters, helping you verify that your vessel and airlock are adequately sized.

-The calculator returns three key values: total CO₂ mass (grams), total CO₂ volume at 20°C (liters), and a ratio of CO₂ volume to batch volume.
-If the ratio is 10 (as in the beer example), the fermentation produces 10 times the batch volume in gas.
+The calculator returns three key values: total CO₂ mass (grams), total CO₂ volume at the entered temperature (liters), and a ratio of CO₂ volume to batch volume.
+If the ratio is 10, the fermentation produces 10 times the batch volume in gas.
 This is normal and expected.
-A 1-liter batch producing 10 liters of CO₂ is entirely safe in a well-sealed vessel with a functioning airlock.
+A 1-liter batch producing 10 liters of CO₂ is manageable in a vessel with a functioning airlock, but not in a sealed container.
 The result also helps you choose appropriate equipment: very large ratios (>20) suggest choosing a vessel with substantial headspace or an active venting system.

 This calculator assumes complete fermentation—all convertible sugar is fermented.
 In reality, fermentation can stall before completion, especially in wine and mead, leaving residual sugar and reducing actual CO₂ production.
 The stoichiometric yields (0.489 grams CO₂ per gram sugar) are theoretical; actual fermentation may produce slightly different amounts due to metabolic byproducts.
 Some microbes produce other gases or reduce CO₂ production in favor of other compounds.
 Temperature effects on fermentation rate are complex; this calculator uses a fixed conversion rate regardless of temperature, which is a simplification.
 For precise CO₂ predictions, consulting fermentation-specific literature or conducting pilot batches is recommended.